 HIV Prevention and Treatment Prescription Drug Coverage Guide

-This is a summary of HIV prevention and treatment medications approved by the Food and Drug Administration (FDA) published in the US Department of Health and Human Services (HHS) and HIV.gov Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV.
-It lists medications individually by treatment category, as well as by the most commonly prescribed medications by providers for consumers, as specified by the FDA.
-This resource does not offer clinical advice on medication regimens, rather lists coverage information in this manner for ease of consumer use.
+This is a summary of HIV prevention and treatment medications approved by the Food and Drug Administration (FDA) published by the U.S. Department of Health and Human Services (HHS) in the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV.
+It lists medications individually by Drug Class as well as if an insurance carrier covers the drug and on what prescription drug tier it is covered.

-The following tables summarize medication coverage for each insurance company offering individual (not through an employer) and small group plans (small employers with less than 100 employees) for 2025.
+The following table summarizes medication coverage for each insurance company offering individual (not through an employer) and small group plans (small employers with less than 50 employees) for 2026.
 They can be used to review the coverage and drug lists of HIV prevention and treatment medications by each insurance company.
 These tables do not review each plan or all formularies offered by each insurance company, and it is important for consumers to review each plan to confirm coverage as well as understand any prior authorization or medical management requirements.
-This information is based on the information available at the time of publishing this guide.
-Insurance companies change and update their formulary or drug lists, most often on a quarterly basis.

 Want to know if your prescription medication is covered?
-You can use the Quick Cost and Plan Finder tool offered by Connect for Health Colorado.
+You can use the Estimate and Explore Tool offered by Connect for Health Colorado.

 If you have any questions or concerns about your health insurance, please contact the Consumer Services Team for assistance: 303-894-7490 / DORA_Insurance@state.co.us / File a Complaint.